 But does Travel Pony really save you any money?

 I signed in and tested their search results.
-Turns out they ponied up (couldn’t resist that, sorry), and were a fair bit cheaper than the big name travel booking sites.
+Turns out they ponied up (couldn’t resist that, sorry), and were often a fair bit cheaper than the big name travel booking sites they compared against.

 Throwdown Number 1: Vancouver